kyoung/trek/PMO.md

 ## Hotfix
 - [ ] Transporting cargo destination menu is *really* slow between refreshes, for no apparent reason
-- [ ] Transporter allowed for transport through shields when cargo was selected
-- [ ] When transporting a target off of a ship onto yours, with your shields raised, the action of removing the crew seems to complete... meaning you're killing teams in the process
+    - It also seems that the DOM is there, just not displaying... turning any property on and off in the dev tools causes the menu to display?!
+- [ ] beaming aboard a spy seems to cause the spy to fight with the security forces in the transporter
+- [ ] Spy shows up as a (green) Intruder on the crew display
 - [ ] AI doesn't know how to handle ship operations/emergencies etc...
 - [x] AI doesn't exit attack mode if it can't find it's target? (keeps warping away instead of halting)
 - [ ] Torpedoes don't seem to ever hit a target anymore
     - If the target altered speed or course during the life of the torpedo, it would miss
-- [ ] Spy shows up as a (green) Intruder on the crew display
 - [ ] Cutting warp power doesn't seem to affect the power output graph too much
 - [ ] No sound is played when hit with phasers / torpedoes
 - [ ] Engineering overload is still busted